Anilkumarsunkesula/vsts/sudheer/chef-automat.md

 We now have a Public/Private SSH key pair.
 Next, we will create a compute instance using the public key we just saved

-## Create compute instances for chef server chef automate and chef workstation
+## Create compute instances for chef server, chef automate and chef workstation

 In this section, you'll be creating three Compute instances (Chef server, chef automate and chef workstation VMs)with a Public
 IP address, using the public SSH key generated in the previous section.